 During the year, we offer several events sponsored by our Children's Council.
 These typically include an Easter Egg Hunt, Vacation Bible School, a Fall Festival, and an Advent Craft Workshop.
 Also, during the year we have a 3rd-5th grade youth group, Quest, that meets once a month.

 On Sunday mornings, we have a youth Sunday school class that meets in our Mattie Bell Building.
 During worship we encourage youth to participate by acolyting, reading scripture, ushering, volunteering with Children's Church, and helping with our A/V booth.

 On Sunday evenings, we have both a middle school youth group (MSYG) and a high school youth group (SHYG) that meet to enjoy fellowship, fun, good discussion, and outreach.

 What safety measures do you take for kids and youth?

 Pleasant Grove adheres to a Safe Sanctuary policy that creates a community of faith where children and adults can grow safe and strong.
-Specific measures we take to ensure safety are having two adults in all rooms where children and youth gather and requiring background checks for those adults that have regular interactions with our children and youth.
+Specific measures we take to ensure safety include having two adults in all rooms where children and youth gather and requiring background checks for those adults that have regular interactions with our children and youth.
 To see more specifics to our policy, click here.